epheo/blog/articles/openshift-workstation/index.rst

     oc patch ClusterPolicy gpu-cluster-policy --type=merge -p sandboxWorkloadsEnabled.yaml

-As the Nvidia GPU Operator does not supports consumer grade GPUs it does not take the audio device into consideration and therefore doesn't bind it to vfiopci driver.
+As the Nvidia GPU Operator does not officialy supports consumer grade GPUs it does not take the audio device into consideration and therefore doesn't bind it to vfiopci driver.
 This has to be done manually but can be achieved once at boot time using the following machine config.